bcampbell/steno/doc/indexing.md

 ## `published` field

-Internally, dates are stored as numbers (the number of nanoseconds since jan 1 1970 I think :- )
+Internally, dates are stored as numbers (the number of nanoseconds since Jan 1, 1970)

-This means that you _have_ to use ranges to match the "published" field. so if you want everything on may 25th 2001, do:
+This means that you _have_ to use ranges to match the `published` field. so if you want everything on May 25th 2001, do:

     published:[2001-05-25 TO 2001-05-25]